Learn to Live

 Research suggests that during the first year of driving unsupervised, is when drivers are at the greatest risk of being in a crash.
 According to the Australian Bureau of Infrastructure and Transport Research Economics young drivers (aged 17-25 years) are over-represented among road crash victims and accounting for ~20% of road accident victims.

 In Australia, the laws governing drivers are highly dependent on the State or Territory issuing a driver their licence.
-Many prioritise driver experience with regards to additional driving laws; however, age can also be a factor.
 For the most relevant information about driver laws and restrictions contact your relevant State or Territory roads authority.

 Drivers are the most likely to be involved in a road crash in their first year of unsupervised licensed driving.
 Research suggests this could be influenced by inexperience, risky behaviours, driving at riskier times and driving smaller and older vehicles with less safety features.
-Furthermore, young adults are still developing their decision making and impulse control brain areas.
+Furthermore, young adults are still developing their decision-making and impulse control areas in their brain.

 The Alive at 25 safe driving course for young adults, has been developed to educate and help young adults become safer road users.
 It can be used as an adjunct to the licensing system, helping young adults get a greater insight into driving behaviours, safe driving skills and road laws.

 There is no firm definition of an inexperienced driver.
 At Road Sense Australia, we classify drivers aged 18-24 years as inexperienced; however, the various governing road traffic authorities around Australia, as well as insurance companies, will use different criteria.
 Because young drivers and road safety have a poor association, generally this will be based on some combination of age and the length of license possession.